 The true horror of Vivarium is unrelenting and unforgiving, and too real for those of us trapped in societal delusions.

 Young unmarried couple Tom and Gemma wanders into a realtor’s shop and agrees to a house tour of the Yonder estate.
 They are unimpressed by what they are shown, and somewhat unnerved, following which the realtor abruptly disappears, leaving the couple trapped in Yonder.
-Worse, a baby boy next appears, with the instructions that the couple is to raise the child in order to be freed.
+Worse, a baby boy next appears, with the instructions that the couple is to raise him in order to be freed.
 What follows is an absolute suburban nightmare, the most horrific part of which being the child is obviously not human.

 For those additionally burdened by an unexpected pregnancy, is the journey of raising such an unwanted kid also one that is ultimately fruitless, maybe even a deepening quagmire of hatred?